Brecon, Brecknockshire (Powys). Location map

 The tower of St. Mary's Church is easily visible and the River Usk can be seen on the right with just the top of the 16th century Usk Bridge showing.
 This was a delightful town with a good range of shops and lots of interest.

-The cathedral church of St. John the Evangelist was originally part of a priory founded in 1098 and did not receive cathedral status until 1923.
+The cathedral church of St. John the Evangelist was originally part of a priory founded in 1098, rebuilt and extended in the Gothic style in about 1215 but did not receive cathedral status until 1923.

 It is situated, appropriately enough, on Priory Hill and the Cathedral Close is small but rather nice and there is a wooded dell, The Groves, next to the close on one side through which runs the River Honddu.